panbishnoi/field-workforce-safety-ai-assistant/README.md

 ```bash
 pip install -r requirements.txt
 ```
+3. Ensure Docker is running.
+CDK uses Docker for bundling assets and packaging Lambda functions with dependencies.
+If you don't have Docker Desktop, you can use alternatives:

-3. Log in to the AWS ECR Public registry.
+4. Log in to the AWS ECR Public registry.
 This is needed to download docker images for builds.
 ```bash
 aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws
 ```

-4. If this is the first time using CDK in this account and region, bootstrap CDK.
+5. If this is the first time using CDK in this account and region, bootstrap CDK.
 This is a one-time setup that provisions resources CDK needs to deploy your stacks.
 ```bash
 cdk bootstrap
 ```

-5. Deploy the FieldWorkForceSafetyMainStack stack with required parameters:
+6. Deploy the FieldWorkForceSafetyMainStack stack with required parameters:
 ```bash
 cdk deploy FieldWorkForceSafetyMainStack --require-approval never --context openweather_api_key="YOUR_API_KEY" --context collaborator_foundation_model="anthropic.claude-3-sonnet-20240229-v1:0" --context supervisor_foundation_model="anthropic.claude-3-sonnet-20240229-v1:0"
 ```